Crossing the higher land on skis

 DAY 1 ARRIVAL RITSEM – KUTJAURE (L,D)

-We will meet you in Ritsem, a small community by the end of a winding mountain road.
-We have lunch together and check our equipment before continuing across the lake Akkajaure by snowmobile (40 min).
+We will meet you in Ritsem for a late lunch when the bus arrives from Gällivare.
+We check our equipment before continuing across the lake Akkajaure by snowmobile (40 min).
 The last stretch to Lake Kutjaure you’ll get to test your ski equipment with just a light daypack.
 We’ll have dinner and stay overnight in cabins.

 Distance on skis: about 10 km, elevation gain/loss: close to 0, estimated time out skiing: 4h